OpenPhone Plans & Pricing: Full Guide for 2026

 What Is OpenPhone’s Starter Plan?

 OpenPhone’s Starter plan is the gateway tier—built for solo founders, freelancers, and micro-teams who just need a professional, reliable phone number for the U.S. and Canada without paying for features they won’t use.
-At $15 per user/month billed annually, it’s one of the most affordable business phone plans on the market.
+At $15 per user/month billed annually (or $19 monthly), it’s one of the most affordable business phone plans on the market.

 What’s Included in OpenPhone’s Starter Plan?